kariannestrand/IN4200/MA2/README.md

 where `num_procs` is the number of processors used in the MPI parallelization.

-To remove compiled files in both folders, write:
+To remove the compiled files in both folders, write:

     make clean